 Options Comments System Info Display the software and hardware versions, serial number and some other information about the oscilloscope.
 Update Insert a USB disk with upgrade program and the disk icon at the top left corner is Program highlighted.
 Press the Update Program button and the Software Upgrade dialog pops up.
+Push F6 to upgrade or push F2 to cancel.
 Save Insert a USB disk and the disk icon at the top left corner is highlighted.
-Click on Waveform this icon and you can see the waveform pause for a while, being saved.
-You can find the saved waveform data under the Hantek_x folder in the USB disk.
+Click on this Waveform icon and you can see the waveform pause for a while, being saved.
+You can find the saved waveform data under the tekway_x folder in the USB disk.
 Here X represents how many times you press the button.
 Each press generates a corresponding folder.
-For example, press once and a folder Hantek_1 is generated; press twice and two folders Hantek_1, Hantek_2 are generated.
+For example, press once and a folder tekway_1 is generated; press twice and two folders tekway_1, tekway_2 are generated.
 Self Press this option and the Self Calibration dialog pops up.
 Press F6 to perform the Calibration self calibration.
-Advance Buzzer and time setups See the dialog for buzzer and time setups
+Press F4 to cancel.
+Advance Buzzer and time setups Press this button to see the dialog for buzzer and time setups.
+Turn the knob V0 to select buzzer or time (with a black frame).
+Press V0 and the black frame turn to be red.
+Turn V0 again to set ON/OFF or time.
+Press V0 again to exit or save the setups.